-It was my interest in the news and events of our lives and times that drew me to photography—to photojournalism.
+It was my interest in the news and events of our lives and times that drew me to photography—to photojournalism at the outset.
 I wanted to see for myself what I could of the world, of history, and through my photographs let others see, in the great tradition of photojournalists down the years.

-I’ve since had images featured by publications and organisations including the New York Times, the London Evening Standard, the Telegraph, The Economist, the BBC, CNN, Vice, Vanity Fair, and the Huffington Post, distributed worldwide via agencies including Getty Images and AFP.
-Working as a photojournalist still fills much of my time, and no doubt it will always be the kind of photography I draw my inspiration from most of all.
+I’ve since had images featured by publications and organisations including the New York Times, the Wall Street Journal, the Guardian, Economist, Vogue, Time and many others besides, distributed worldwide via agencies including Getty Images and AFP.
+Photojournalism still fills a lot of my time, and I suspect it will always be the kind of photography I draw my inspiration from most of all.

 I’m based in London but work far and wide as well as locally, and I like to travel, so if you’re elsewhere (or your wedding will be) don’t let that be a consideration.
-Get in touch any time; I'll look forward to hearing from you and learning about your plans.
+I'll look forward to hearing from you and learning about your plans.